anilzen/MathQuantum/content/apply/postdoc.md

 weight: 5
 ---

-__Deadline__: Rolling applications (for Fall 2025 positions November 1, 2024 is the deadline for best consideration)
+__Deadline__: November 3, 2025 for best consideration)

-We are seeking to fill up to 3 postdoc positions in Summer/Fall 2025, one project-specific and two independent.
+We are seeking to fill up to 1 independent postdoc position in Summer/Fall 2026.
 Details about these can be found [here](https://www.mathjobs.org/jobs/list/25094) and [here](https://www.mathjobs.org/jobs/list/25095), respectively.
 Candidates may apply directly through those listings or through the application form linked below.

 The application components are